Avaray/dav.one/src/content/article/using-prompts-to-modify-face-and-body-in-stable-diffusion-xl/index.md

 Good thing is that Stable Diffusion knows some hair styles.
 But probably you don't know them.
 You can ask AI for the list, browse the internet, read some fashion magazines or just find the [list that already exists](https://github.com/Avaray/stable-diffusion-simple-wildcards/blob/sdxl/wildcards/hairstyles.txt).
 When you find the name of the hair style you like, you can use it in the prompt, combining it with the color (if you want).

-Examples: `long dark hair`, `short curly hair`, `blonde double bun`, `twisted bangs`, `pink dreadlocks`.
+Examples: `braided wrap-around ponytail`, `short curly hair`, `blonde double bun`, `twisted bangs`, `pink dreadlocks` or something simple like `long dark hair`.

 Keep in mind that:
 - Unnatural hair colors (like blue, yellow, green, etc.) are harder to generate.
+You can read [this section](/using-prompts-to-modify-face-and-body-in-stable-diffusion-xl#results-are-not-satisfying) to find out how to get better results.
 - Prompts containing specific words like `pearl`, `orange` or `pineapple` might generate these objects instead of affecting the hair.
+Don't be surprised if you see woman holding oranges instead of having orange hair.

 ## Skin